A full trip report is available here: http://www.bigskyspaces.com/w7gj/CP1GJ DXpedition 2019.pdf

 down), my moonset will become quieter.

-pass).
-Below is a photo of the antenna still tied
+Below is a photo of the antenna still tied down from the

-My antenna is about 70' above the lake.
+reach the lake.
+My antenna is about 70' above the

 The second day of operation started out with lots of difficulty from the ionosphere.
 I was afraid my receiver or preamp was broken and tried a different receive setup without any improvement.
 I went back to the ARR preamp into the RTS Dongle, which gives me a wider and flatter bandpass.
 However, once the moon started getting high, things improved even though the Degradation was still above 5 dB all day.

 to 50.183 greatly reduced the strongest birdies, and

 by watering my short 23" ground rod twice today, most

 of the 50 Hz hum birdies disappeared ;-) I still have

 especially when I aim lower at the hotel reception

 area on my moonset.
 Lots of thunderstorm activity

 Stations worked today in order were UR0MC, K2ZD, OH2BC, EA8DBM, GD0TEP, N7IP, G3WOS, OH6MIK, K4PI, OZ4VV, G4BWP, G8VR, and NJ6P for a total of 29 so far.